 Suggest that you select more specific codes when ones with greater specificity exist

 Bases its ICD-10 code library on more than general equivalence mappings (GEMs)

 Offer free system upgrades and lifetime access to ICD-10 support and training resources

 Does ICD-10 change my documentation?

 The short answer is “no.” Sure, ICD-10 helps healthcare providers better communicate detailed diagnostic information through codes.
 However, codes aren’t enough by themselves; providers must also continue to complete detailed documentation to support their code selection.
-According to CMS, “If complete information is not captured in clinical documentation, the result will be incomplete documentation for coding that then can impact revenues through delays, missed revenues, [and] outcome measures that don’t clearly or accurately reflect the quality and complexity of the care that is being delivered.”
+According to CMS, “Quality clinical documentation is essential for communicating the intent of an encounter, confirming medical necessity, and providing detail to support ICD-10 code selection.”

 What else should I know about ICD-10?

-Here are a four more things physical therapists should know about ICD-10
+Here are five more things physical therapists should know about ICD-10